 Fruit flies get their name because of their fondness for the moist surfaces of fruits.
 They prefer fruit that is fermenting, which occurs the moment you put it on a kitchen counter.
 Fruit flies also like vegetables that are ripening in an open area.
 They will also gladly accept any leftover scraps of fruit or food that ends up in sink drains, caught in filters or in the garbage.
 The red-eyed fruit fly adults prefer fruits and vegetables that are in the earliest stage of decomposition.
-Dark-eyed fruit flies prefer their food in later stages of decomposition.
+Dark-eyed fruit flies prefer their food in the later stages of decomposition.
 The larvae are found burrowed deep into moist, smelly organic debris.

 Fruit flies search for foods such as: